scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 Acknowledgements
 ----------------

-TBM is supported by the NIST/NRC fellowship program and, in addition, this work has been supported by the members of the NIST nSoft consortium (nist.gov/nsoft).
-TEG and AJ thank NSF DMR-CMMT grant number 1609543 for financial support.
+TBM is supported by a National Research Council (NRC) fellowship at the National Institute of Standards and Technology (NIST).
+In addition, this work has been supported by the members of the NIST nSoft consortium (nist.gov/nsoft).
+TEG and AJ thank National Science Foundation Division of Materials Research Condensed Matter and Materials Theory  (NSF DMR-CMMT) grant number 1609543 for financial support.
 This research was supported in part through the use of Information Technologies (IT) resources at the University of Delaware, specifically the high-performance computing resources of the Farber supercomputing cluster.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE) Stampede cluster at the University of Texas through allocation MCB100140 (AJ), which is supported by National Science Foundation grant number ACI-1548562.